PhyuAye/hello-world/README.md

 # hello-world
-Learning.
-GitHub with hello-world
+Learning GitHub with hello-world
 This  is our first project on Github.
-We are continunig with tutorial./
+We are contiunig with tutorial./